thewca/wca-documents/documents/policies/external/Competition Requirements.md

          1. A competitor is only permitted to participate in one of the twin competitions.
             1. If a competitor competes at more than one of the involved twin competitions, only the results from the competition that they compete in first will be kept.
 3. WCA Delegate(s)
-4. Organizer(s)
+4. Organization team(s)
-   1. Organizers can be specific persons and/or organizations.
+   1. Organization teams can be specific persons and/or organizations.
 5. Competitor limit
    1. The competitor limit can be on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date.
       1. Qualification for an event must be based only on results from the same event.